Netcracker/KubeMarine/documentation/Maintenance.md

 2. Match the PSP permission to PSS and define the PSS profile for each namespace in cluster according to the notes above
 3. Run the `manage_psp` procedure with `pod-security: disabled` option
 4. Verify if the apllications in cluster work properly
-5. Fill in `namespaces` subsection in `pss` section in procedure file
+5. Change the `admission` options to `pss` in `cluster.yaml`
-6. Run the `manage_pss` procedure with `restart-pods: true` option if it is applicable for solution
+6. Fill in `namespaces` subsection in `pss` section in procedure file
-7. Restart pods in all namespaces if `restart-pods: false` option was used on previous step
+7. Run the `manage_pss` procedure with `restart-pods: true` option if it is applicable for solution
-8. Verify if the applications in cluster work properly
+8. Restart pods in all namespaces if `restart-pods: false` option was used on previous step

-For more information see [Migrate from PodSecurityPolicy](https://kubernetes.io/docs/tasks/configure-pod-container/migrate-from-psp/)
+9. Verify if the applications in cluster work properly

 # Procedure Execution